dtolb/blog_posts/signal/day2/README.md

 * 87% of millennials managers perfer video calling for collaboration
 * By 2018 more than 6.2 **BILLION** people will be using a webRTC capable device

+> Humans process data at a _much_ higher rate than other senses

 ![Why video](pics/whyVideoBandwidth.png)